bradygaster/downr/Server/wwwroot/posts/simulate-volume/index.md

 });
 ```

-> Note: You may see a compiler warning that reports *Because this call is not awaited, execution of the current method continues before the call is completed.
-Consider applying the 'await' operator to the result of the call.* This is okay, just ignore this warning during compilation.
+> **Note**: You may see a compiler warning that reports *Because this call is not awaited, execution of the current method continues before the call is completed.
+Consider applying the 'await' operator to the result of the call.* This is expected.
+Ignore this warning during compilation.

 Finally, reduce the amount of time the `Worker` class waits in between each execution of `ExecuteAsync` so that it is set to `500` or something similar.
 The code for `ExecuteAsync` will now call the `heartbeat` service far faster than it will respond, without waiting between each request for the response to return.